PedroNogacz/conversor-2esp/README.md

 examples are placeholders—replace them with real protocol handlers for a production system.

-For troubleshooting purposes every converter now replies with a short ``ACK`` message when it successfully receives a frame.
-The Arduino sender prints these acknowledgements on its serial console so you can confirm each command made the round trip.
+Earlier versions exchanged a short ``ACK`` between the two ESP32 boards after forwarding a frame.
+This internal handshake has been removed so only the converter currently handling the command replies.
+The Arduino sender still prints any acknowledgements it receives to help confirm that the command completed.

 All three sketches now synchronise their clocks using NTP during setup so the timestamps printed on each board line up.
 When a message is sent the sender